|0125 ~ Coptotriche marginea|

 Resident.
 Common throughout the British Isles.

-A few records from the north of the county.
+Scattered records mainly from the eastern side of the county.

 Wingspan : M & F, 7-8mm.